CHOANAL ATRESIA’s Top Symptoms and Diagnosis

 Difficulty in suckling: Bilateral nose block makes suckling difficult

-Diagnosis of Choanal Atresia –
+Diagnosis of atresia of the choana –

 1. A catheter or an Infant feeding tube CAN NOT be passed from the nose to the pharynx.